voidzend/INST377-Final-Project/README.md

 makes sure to check and scan for the current weather for your location and turns that information into a clear clothing suggestion that makes sense for the temperature outside.

 Our app displays and showcases a quick weather snapshot that includes the current temperature, humidity, and even wind speed so that way users can see exactly what's going on outside.
-Based on the data, the Climate Closet recommends what type of clothing to wear, such as a light shirt, long sleeves, or a jacket.
+Based on the temperature data, the Climate Closet recommends what type of clothing to wear, such as a light shirt, long sleeves, or a jacket.
 It also includes simple charts that help users see how the weather changes over time.
 Overall, the ultimate endgame for this application is to make getting dressed easier, faster/more convient, and less stressful by using real, up to date weather data instead of guesswork.